ericktafel1/ericktafel1/README.md

 ##
 **Cybersecurity Professional Statement:**

 As a dedicated Cybersecurity professional, I thrive on continuous learning and development.
-My strengths lie in conducting comprehensive risk assessments, applying analytical thinking, and demonstrating attention to detail.
-With a core emphasis on integrity and collaboration, I recognize the criticality of safeguarding sensitive information.
-What truly fulfills me is the opportunity to protect customers' valuable data, ensuring their privacy, trust, and peace of mind by creating and using innovative tools.
-By aligning with organizations' security goals and objectives, I am committed to securing their systems and shielding customers from evolving threats, making a tangible impact in the realm of Cybersecurity.
+My strengths lie in conducting ethical penetration tests and risk assessments.
+What truly fulfills me is the opportunity to protect valuable data, ensuring their privacy, trust, and peace of mind by creating and using innovative tools.

 ##

 **🔭 I’m currently working on ...**
-- Expanding my career and deepening my knowledge in Cybersecurity.
-Studying for HTB Certified Penetration Testing Specialist (CPTS).
+- Expanding my career and deepening my knowledge in Cybersecurity by actively studying for HTB Certified Penetration Testing Specialist (CPTS).
   -  HackTheBox(HTB) Academy Skill paths and Job paths.
   -  HackTheBox(HTB) Retired and Active Machines.
-  -  Enjoying Raspberry Pi Projects.
+  -  Enjoying Raspberry Pi Projects, WiFi Pineapple, and Flipper Zero.
-  -  Practicing with Python, SQL, SIEM tools (Splunk & Chronicle), and IDS/IPS tools (Suricata).
+  -  Practicing with software-defined radios, Kali Linux, Python, SQL, SIEM tools (Splunk & Chronicle), and IDS/IPS tools (Suricata).
-- If you believe there are any projects or positions that align with my skill set and expertise, I would be thrilled to connect with you.

 **🌱 I’m currently learning ...**
-- Core security assessment concepts, specialized tools, attack tactics, and methodology used during penetration testing via HTB.
+- Specialized tools, attack tactics, and methodology used during vulnerability assessments and penetration testing.
-- Continuous learning in Python, SQL, SIEM tools (Splunk & Chronicle), and IDS/IPS tools (Suricata).

 **🤔 I’m looking for help with ...**
-- Securing an entry-level Cybersecurity position to gain practical experience and professional growth.
+- Expanding my network in the Cybersecurity industry and improving my understanding of current and evolving vulnerabilities and exploits.
 - If you have insights, resources, or opportunities that can assist me in achieving these goals, please feel free to reach out to me.

 **💬 Ask me about ...**
-- Technology, Hacking, Lock picking, Linux, RaspberryPi, PC Builds, Fitness, Outdoor activites, Food, Travel, Video Games, Photography.
+- Technology, Hacking, Lock picking, Linux, RaspberryPi, WiFi Pineapple, Flipper Zero, PC Builds, Fitness, Outdoor activities, Food, Travel, Video Games, Photography.
 ##
 **👨‍💻 Projects:**
 - [HTB Notes and Boxes](https://github.com/ericktafel1/Main-Notes)